draggsconnor/BlipKit/manual/instruments.md

 +-----------------+---------+
 {% endhighlight %}

-**No release phase:** the attack phase is played, after that the sustain phase is repeated.
+**No release phase:** the attack phase is played, after that, the sustain phase is repeated.
 The note will be muted immediately after its release.

 {% highlight text %}
 +--------+-----------------+